 Your GP is the first port of call if you’re concerned about your child’s mental health.
 Many people start by going to their GPs for initial assessment and referral to adolescent mental health professionals, like psychiatrists or psychologists.

 Many young people are happy to see their family GPs, but others might like to see different doctors.
 It’s worthwhile finding a GP who has a special interest in adolescence and one your child feels comfortable with.
 Some GPs have also done additional training in mental health.

 When you find a GP you and your child feel comfortable with, you can get to know each other and talk openly.
 A GP who has your child’s detailed medical history can make a diagnosis much more easily and recommend the best treatment options.

 Video GPs and adolescent mental health

 In this short video, a GP talks about her role treating young people with health or mental health concerns, and referring them to other services.
 She says it’s important for teenagers to feel comfortable seeing a GP and discussing their health concerns.

 As your child gets older, he’ll be more likely to see his GP confidentially, without you with him.
 You can help your child make the move to seeing a GP alone

-Most psychologists work directly with people to help them find better ways of coping or managing parts of their lives.
+Most psychologists work directly with young people to help them find better ways of coping or managing parts of their lives.

 If your child has a mental health problem, she might see a psychologist for: